tendermint/tendermint/docs/architecture/adr-075-rpc-subscription.md

    and clients seems too large for this to be the best option.

    Publishing to an external event broker might be a worthwhile future project, if there is any demand for it.
+That decision is out of scope for this design, as it interacts with the design of the indexer as well.

 ---
 ## References